Mypathissional/Literature/README.md

-My persional favourite collection on lectures, literature on math and computer science
+My persional favourite collection of literature on math and computer science

 Table of contents